cakephp/docs/en/views/helpers/form.rst

         ->setValueSources(['query', 'context'])
         ->create($articles, ['type' => 'get']);

-When input data have to be processed by the entity, i.e. marshal transformations, table query result or entity computations, and displayed after one or multiple form submissions where request data is retained, you need to put ``context`` first::
+When input data has to be processed by the entity, i.e. marshal transformations, table query result or entity computations, and displayed after one or multiple form submissions where request data is retained, you need to put ``context`` first::